Wise-394/mist/README.md

 ---

 ## ⚠️ Disclaimer
+> **Note:** The database seed script populates games with titles, prices, and stock data only.
+Game images are **not** included in the auto-population.
+As a result, game images will not appear for seeded entries.
+This is intentional to save resources, images were omitted from the seed data since the original purpose of auto-seeding was for deployment.
+However, as this is only a learning project, the decision to deploy was reconsidered due to cost.
+You can still manually add image by editing each game through the UI after seeding.

 This is a personal learning project built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
 It is intended for educational and portfolio purposes only.
 The design and concept are inspired by [Steam](https://store.steampowered.com/)